maurergroup/md_tian2/README.md

 md_tian2
 ========

-md_tian 2 (Molecular Dynamics Tian Xia 2) is a program for simulating the scattering of atoms (and molecules) from a surface.
+md_tian2 (Molecular Dynamics Tian Xia 2) is a program for simulating the scattering of atoms (and molecules) from a surface.

 Purpose: -> maybe also here, but put in manual!
 Do molecular dynamics, Langevin dynamics, Ring Polymer dynamics

 Source code is in Fortran.

 List of modules: -> maybe also here, but put in manual!
 2do: add RuNNer related files in the following list

+constants.f90           : contains the global constants
+fit.f90                 : fitting routine for EMT
+force.f90               : get the energies/forces in molecular dynamics simulation
+geometry_opt.f90        : relax structure
+md_algo.f90             : contains propagation algorithms for molecular dynamics simulation md_init.f90             : initialize molecular dynamics simulation md_tian.f90             : main program
+open_file.f90           : input/output routines
+output_mod.f90          : output format routines
+pes_emt_mod.f90         : contains the EMT potential
+pes_ho_mod.f90          : contains the
-constants.f90           :contains the global constants fit.f90                 :fitting routine for EMT force.f90               :get the energies/forces in molecular dynamics simulation geometry_opt.f90        :relax structure md_algo.f90             :contains propagation algorithms for molecular dynamics simulation md_init.f90             :initialize molecular dynamics simulation md_tian.f90             :main program open_file.f90           :input/output routines output_mod.f90          :output format routines pes_emt_mod.f90         :contains the EMT potential pes_ho_mod.f90          :contains the pes_lj_mod.f90          :contains the Lennard-Jones potential pes_nene_mod.f90        :contains the high-dimensional neural network potential pes_non_mod.f90         :contains the non-interaction potential pes_rebo_mod.f90        :contains the empirical reactive bond order potential rpmd.f90                :contains the ring-polymer molecular dynamics simulation routine run_config.f90          :initialize simulation parameters, read in input files trajectory_info.f90     :collect information from the calculated trajectories universe_mod.f90        :contains definitions of user types and all constants useful_things.f90       :useful math routines
+pes_lj_mod.f90          : contains the Lennard-Jones potential
+pes_nene_mod.f90        : contains the high-dimensional neural network potential pes_non_mod.f90         : contains the non-interaction potential pes_rebo_mod.f90        : contains the empirical reactive bond order potential rpmd.f90                : contains the ring-polymer molecular dynamics simulation routine run_config.f90          : initialize simulation parameters, read in input files trajectory_info.f90     : collect information from the calculated trajectories universe_mod.f90        : contains definitions of user types and all constants useful_things.f90       : useful math routines

 Input files: -> maybe also here, but put in manual!

 md_tian.inp	        :control parameters defining the simulation conditions
 <potential>.pes     :control parameters for the specific potential used
 structure file      :starting structure, poscar or mxt format possible input.nn	        :control parameters for the high-dimensional neural network potential scaling.data	    :contains the bias weights for the high-dimensional neural network potential weights.XXX.data    :contains the weights for this element (XXX is the element number in the periodic table; e.g. 001 for H)